Max McLean: Career

 In 1992, McLean founded the non-profit theatre company, the Fellowship for Performing Arts (abbreviated as FPA).

 Early on, McLean and the FPA toured and performed at colleges and universities.
 These included one-man shows with dramatic presentations of books of the Bible.
 He has adapted Genesis, the Acts and the Gospel of Mark (called Mark's Gospel).

 C. S. Lewis stage adaptations

 After seeing McLean perform Genesis, playwright Jeff Fiske emailed McLean, telling him that he would portray Screwtape well.
-With Fiske, McLean adapted the 1942 novel The Screwtape Letters by C. S. Lewis as a stageplay, which stars McLean as Screwtape. and it has been performed since 2006, and has received positive responses from critics.
+With Fiske, McLean adapted the 1942 novel The Screwtape Letters by C. S. Lewis as a stageplay, which stars McLean as Screwtape.
+It has been performed since 2006, and has received positive responses from critics.

-McLean and co-writer Brian Watkins developed a stageplay for the 1945 Lewis novel, The Great Divorce, and in September of 2013, McLean brought it to the Cape Playhouse in New York City for the development production.
+McLean and co-writer Brian Watkins developed a stageplay for the 1945 Lewis novel, The Great Divorce, and in September 2013, McLean brought it to the Cape Playhouse in New York City for the development production.
 On December 13, 2013, it premiered at the Herberger Theater Center in Phoenix, Arizona, and toured nationally in 2014.
 In December 2019, a revised revival of The Great Divorce opened at Theatre Three on Theatre Row in New York City.
-After this, it begun a national tour.
+After this, it began a national tour.